johnzw/johnzw.github.io/_posts/2015-12-08-deploy-flask-project-on-apache2-with-mod_wsgi.md

 ---
 {% include JB/setup %}

-> this is from my old blog on wordpress.
+> This is from my old blog on wordpress.
 For convenience, I migrated it without much modification.

 I want to put a real-world project on production and people can use it and give feedback.
 That’s why I want to deploy my flask project.
 The address for the new site is: http://115.159.82.193/(it is not available right now).